RobTillaart/Adler/README.md

   - max uint32_t prime = 4.294.967.291
   - need printHelpers library for printing.
   - only on request.
-- wrapper functions (static) for char array's in adler.h ?
 - **void add(String str);**?